 Again, this table shows that there is a significant difference between the mean Data Science exam scores of male and female students in the Political Science major only .
 In other words, our data indicates that the effect of gender on students’ Data Science exam scores depends on their major.

 That’s it for this tutorial.
 You should now be able to conduct simple main effects tests in SPSS for a two-way ANOVA with a significant interaction effect.
-You may also be interested in our tutorial on exporting your SPSS output to another application such as Word, Excel, or PDF.
+You may also be interested in our tutorials on: (1) reporting the results of a two-way ANOVA in APA style and (2) exporting SPSS output to another application such as Word, Excel, or PDF.